 postMessage API

-Open audiocutter.online/import/ as a popup from your website and hand off an audio file to the editor via window.postMessage.
+Open audiocutter.online/import/ as a popup — or embed it in an <iframe> — from your website and hand off an audio file to the editor via window.postMessage.
 The user lands in the editor with the file already loaded — no upload step, no roundtrip to your server.

 This is the lightest integration path.
-If you also need a pre-filled multi-fragment project, branded UI, or a submit-back callback, use Hosted Sessions instead — see Which method should I use?.
+You can also get the edited audio back into the same window — no server, no callback URL.
+If you need a pre-filled multi-fragment project, branded UI, or a server-side submit-back callback, use Hosted Sessions instead — see Which method should I use?.

 Quick start